-National Certification of Educational Achievement (NCEA)
+National Certificate of Educational Achievement (NCEA)

 For entry based on NCEA you must first meet the University Entrance (UE) standard — UE is the minimum standard needed to enrol at a New Zealand university.

 You must also meet the entry requirements for the programme you wish to study.
 This will be expressed as a ‘rank score’, which we calculate based on your Year 13 results.
 Some programmes may also require you to have taken specific subjects and gained minimum credits in those.

 You will be qualified for entrance to New Zealand Universities in 2018 if you have obtained:

 - Approved subjects: 14 credits in each of three approved subjects at Level 3.

 - Literacy requirement: 10 credits at Level 2 or above, made up of 5 credits in reading and 5 credits in writing.